nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Note:
 * `KEYWORDS` must not be an empty string.
 * The findproj command is case-insensitive such that 'merger' will match 'MERGER'
-* The findproj command will match project name if there is a partial match, 'me' or 'mE' will both match 'MERGER'
+* The findproj command will match Project name if there is a partial match, 'me' or 'mE' will both match 'MERGER'
 ```

 Examples: